-When you add to that glare issues and light sensitivity due to on-coming drivers’ bright headlights, it’s no wonder many people begin to scale back on their night time activities or forgo them all together.
+When you add glare issues and light sensitivity due to on-coming drivers’ bright headlights, it’s no wonder many people begin to scale back on their nighttime activities or forgo them altogether.

 Today we’re focusing on how to combat glare and those moments when you’re momentarily blinded by another driver’s lights while driving at night.

 We all know dirty windshields and mirrors can obstruct your view.
-Be careful what surface cleaners you use when cleaning windows and mirrors –some products leave steaks, smudges, or give off an unwanted glare.
+Be careful what surface cleaners you use when cleaning windows and mirrors – some products leave streaks, smudges, or give off an unwanted glare.

 Driving at night with the dash light on “maximum” can also compromise your vision.
 Turn down the brightness levels of the dash to avoid stray reflections.
 Also, don’t leave your map lights on.

 Since visibility is dramatically decreased at night, drivers need to be extra focused when behind the wheel.
 Bright lighting can seriously disrupt your concentration as well as affect your vision.
-Your eyes adjust to the darkness and the soft glow of the instrument panel.
-But, it’s very easy to lose interest in watching the road ahead and inadvertently gaze into a headlights of an oncoming 18-wheeler or stare at the lights in an electronic sign.
+Your eyes adjust to the darkness and the soft glow of the instrument panel, but it’s easy to lose interest in watching the road ahead and inadvertently gaze into the headlights of an oncoming 18-wheeler or stare at the lights on an electronic sign.
 This can give off a hypnotic effect or blind you momentarily when your eyes try to adjust back to the darkness.
 Be sure to often look away from bright lights on the road.